 Our PPA arrangements include a PE specialist tutor which enables specialist teaching for Y2 upwards to add value to our PE curriculum.
+In addition, a visiting teacher from PHGS teaches all class from Y1 to Y6 to provide additional specialist teaching and CPD for class teachers, who may or may not be PE specialists.
 Parents are encouraged to support their own children, e.g. by helping with transport.
 This is arranged event by event on a voluntary basis.